 Robert G. Tobin Professor, Charles H. Dyson School of Applied Economics and Management

 Professor Gómez conducts research, teaching and engagement activities in the area of Food and Agricultural Economics, more specifically on issues concerning performance of food supply chains as well as applied industrial organization and quantitative marketing in markets for food products.
-He is the Robert G. Tobin Professor in the Dyson School of Applied Economics and Management and Professor in the Department of Global Development at Cornell University.
+He is the Robert G. Tobin Professor in the Dyson School of Applied Economics and Management.
 He is Director of the Food Industry Management Program, which is globally recognized as the premier food industry education and research program.
 Gómez is the co-lead of the priority setting component of the Feed the Future Innovation Lab for Crop Improvement.

 Professor Gómez concentrates his research program on two interrelated areas under the umbrella of food marketing and distribution.
 The first is Food Value Chains Competitiveness and Sustainability.
 His work in this area involves multi-disciplinary collaborations for the development models to assess supply chain performance in multiple dimensions – economic, social and environmental.
 The second is Food Value Chain Negotiation.
 Here he combines theory and outreach methods to analyze food markets from farm to table, emphasizing key concepts such as demand response, consumer behavior, buyer-seller negotiations, market power, and retail performance.
 In addition, his research extends to economic development and environmental economics, examining incentives and barriers of smallholder farmer participation in food value chains and sustainability of food systems, with emphasis in Latin America.
 In addition, his applied research efforts aim at enhancing market opportunities fruit and vegetable products, benefiting producers, food processors/distributors and consumers worldwide.